 2.2.3 Reducing sugar (%)

-Reducing sugars were measured using the Lane and Eynon method (AOAC, 1965).
+Reducing sugar content was measured using the Lane and Eynon method (AOAC, 1965).
 Ten grams of fruit pulp were finely ground and transferred to a 250 ml volumetric flask, to which 100 ml of water was added.
 Two ml of 45% lead acetate solution was mixed in and allowed to stand for 10 minutes to precipitate colloidal matter.
 Following this, 2 ml of 22% potassium oxalate was added to remove excess lead, and the volume was adjusted to 250 ml.
 The solution was then filtered through the Whatman number 4 filter paper.
 The lead-free filtrate was transferred into a burette and titrated against 10 ml of standard Fehling’s solution (A and B mixed in a 1:1 ratio), using methylene blue as the indicator.
 The titration, conducted with Fehling’s solution kept boiling on a heating mantle, was completed when a brick-red precipitate formed, indicating the endpoint.
 The results were expressed as a percentage of reducing sugar.

-Reducing Sugars (%)=Factor value x dilution x 100Titre value x Weight of sample (g) x 100
+Reducing Sugars (%)=Factor value × dilution × 100Titre value × Weight of sample (g) × 100

 2.2.4 Non-reducing sugars (%)

-Non-reducing sugars in samples were obtained by subtracting reducing sugars from total sugars.
+Non-reducing sugar content in samples was obtained by subtracting reducing sugars from total sugars.

 Non-reducing sugars (%) = Total sugars (%) - Reducing sugars (%)